Introduction

 Intrinsic timer initiates upon TB exit and duration shortens in cell flow.

-To explore when this timer starts, we cultured cells from the tailbud (TB) (Figure 4A), where Her1-YFP oscillations are present (Soroldoni et al. 2014) and progenitor cells are thought to be maintained (Martin 2016).
-Single TB cells in culture also oscillated with successive slowing, then arrested concurrent with Mesp-ba-mKate2 signal-onset (Figure 4B-D; Figure 4 - supplement figure 1C-E; Figure 4 – supplement 4).
+To explore when this timer starts, we cultured cells from the tailbud (TB), which we define as the region posterior to the end of the notochord (Figure 4A), where Her1-YFP oscillations are present (Soroldoni et al. 2014) and progenitor cells are thought to be maintained (Martin 2016).
+However, unlike amniotes, zebrafish do not possess an NMP population in the tailbud that contributes substantially to the tail (Attardi et al. 2018).
+As we did with the PSM, we analyzed cells that survived over 5 hours post-dissociation, remained the only cell in the field of view, did not divide, and showed transient Her1-YFP dynamics.
+We found that single TB cells in culture oscillated with successive slowing, then arrested concurrent with Mesp-ba-mKate2 signal-onset (Figure 4B-D; Figure 4 - supplement figure 1C-E; Figure 4 – supplement 4).
 Moreover, TB and PSM4 dissected from the same embryos were found to arrest oscillations with similar timing, despite the more posterior origin of the TB cells (Figure 4C; Figure 4 - supplement figure 1A, B).
 These results suggest that experimental removal from the TB starts the intrinsic timer such that its duration is equivalent to that of cells which have recently entered the PSM.
 We thus propose that TB cells have already expressed the cell-autonomous timing mechanism, but require a trigger associated with exit from the TB to start the timing activity.

 If the timer starts upon TB exit, then we expected that cells in the embryo initiate slowing oscillations and amplitude rise when they transition into the PSM.
 Cells within the TB are known to mix and remain for a range of times before joining the PSM (Mara et al. 2007).
-To compare the start of slowing oscillation in TB cells that join the PSM at different times, we backtracked individual cells located either within PSM4 or the most recently formed somite at the end of a 450 min time-lapse movie (Figure 4E).
-We observed that while in the TB, individual cells from both groups showed low-intensity, noisy Her1-YFP oscillations (Figure 4F,G).
+To compare the start of slowing oscillations in TB cells that join the PSM at different times, we backtracked individual cells located either within PSM4 or the most recently formed somite at the end of a 450 min time-lapse movie (Figure 4E).
+We observed that while in the TB, individual cells from both groups showed low-intensity, noisy Her1-YFP oscillations (Figure 4F,G), confirming that TB cells that will later become PSM in the zebrafish do oscillate.
 As the embryo developed, the group of cells backtracked from the recently formed somite were the first to join the PSM, at which time their oscillations slowed successively and increased in peak intensity (Figure 4H,I).
 These dynamics continued as cells flowed anteriorly then arrested during somite formation (Figure 4F,H,I).
 In contrast, the group of cells backtracked from PSM4 exited the TB later and showed a corresponding delay in slowing, and intensity rise (Figure 4G-I).
 This tight correlation of the initiation of slowing oscillations in cells with their exit from the TB in the embryo supports the idea that exit from the TB starts the intrinsic timer.

 Discussion